 At SecureIt, we believe the gun safe fire-rating system is inaccurate, misleading and in general horribly flawed.
-The ratings and statements stuck on the side of a gun safe are not accurate, or in the case of cheap Chinese imports, complete nonsense.
+The ratings and statements stuck on the side of a gun safe are not accurate.
 Instead of using one of these bogus ratings we simply tested the safe and decided to publish the results for you to see.
 Here we share the data with you, so you can see exactly how our safe performed.

 We placed our safe in the test oven, with 4 temperature probes, one in the bottom, one at the top and the other 2 spaced evenly between them.
 One additional probe was used to measure the oven temperature.

 This is a graph of the results from the gun safe temperature probes.
 It shows time across the bottom and temperature on the left.
 The orange line shows the oven temperature and the other lines show the readings for the temp probes inside the TRUE Safe.